All Episodes

 Do you think people are dying in the streets, or do you think people believe people are dying in the streets because Republicans don't care?

-Well, I think they're uh I think a lot of people die in the streets, no matter what.
+Well, I think a lot of people will die in the streets no matter what.

-But uh, I mean, his health care plan he hasn't really been too specific about it, but I think that he will set aside some money for people that can't afford health insurance, opposed like to Obamacare, where a lot of people can't even afford it.
+But I think that he will set aside some money for people that can't afford health insurance, opposed to Obamacare, where a lot of people can't even afford it.

 Yeah.

-Trump's gonna set aside money for people who are dying in the streets that they'll have health care so they won't die in the street.
+Trump's going to set aside money for people who are dying in the streets that'll have health care so they won't die in the street.

-Well, that's what he yeah, that's that's what you think the fact that he's saying that is why he's getting a wide variety of support, diversity for.
+Well, you think the fact that he's saying that is why he's getting a wide variety of support, diversified.

-They're like a lot of Democrats that think that Republicans are so heartless, you know, because uh thanks to Hillary and everybody else acting that way.
+There are like a lot of Democrats that think that Republicans are so heartless, you know, because thanks to Hillary and everybody else acting that way.

-Uh people they actually see see him saying that um in interviews and stuff.
+People, they actually see him saying that in interviews and stuff.

-They actually say that he see that he has a heart, and he's very honest because he uh he you know, people come at him at all angles and he doesn't deny, you know, that he used to be somewhat you know.
+They actually see that he has a heart, and he's very honest because he, you know, people come at him at all angles, and he doesn't deny, you know, that he used to be somewhat, you know, so basically what you're saying is that Trump is using Democrat language as a Republican to reach out to potential Democrat voters.

-So Trump saying he's not gonna let people die in the streets is a direct appeal to Democrats to show that he's not your typical Republican.
+So Trump saying he's not going to let people die in the streets is a direct appeal to Democrats to show that he's not your typical Republican.

-Absolutely, but I also think that they know that he's being genuine about it because he's been honest the whole time he's been running for for uh president.
+But I also think that they know that he's being genuine about it because he's been honest the whole time he's been running for president.

 It's not just saying that.

-A lot of people are going towards him because of that reason, because he's because you know they they do believe that he's he's he's not just a hard.
+A lot of people are going towards him because of that reason, because they do believe that he's not just a hardware.

-He actually is honest and they are they're buying it.
+He actually is honest, and they're buying it.

 The independent voter, yeah.

-Well, I uh look, I I don't I was the first to suggest that Trump is doing this.
+Well, look, I was the first to suggest that Trump is doing this.

-Uh so I can see your thinking on this.
+So I can see you're thinking on this.

-Sanders is is not, folks, it's it's looking really bad all of a sudden for Bernie, but the problem is that Democrat turnout.
+You know, Bernie Sanders is not, folks, it's looking really bad all of a sudden for Bernie, but the problem is a Democrat turnout.

 There is no Democrat turnout that's commensurate with any kind of a gigantic movement that would be led by Bernie Sanders.

-I mean, the media's portraying Bernie is leading this revolutionary army of people.
+I mean, the media is portraying Bernie as leading this revolutionary army of people.

 There isn't any revolution because look at the Democrat turnout.